laura-dietz/minir-plots/README.md

 Mini Plotting scripts for IR experiments.

 Works with query-by-query output of trec-eval and galago-eval evaluation code which produce run files in the tab-separated form queryId, metric, value.
+We refer to this evaluation output for a run file as "run" in the following.

 Example: